sergisl/ringdown-calculations/README.md

   **Summary of contents**: This notebook contains all calculations starting from the covariant action to the final Fisher parameter estimation and all details in between (quadratic action, modified Regge-Wheeler equation, scalar hair and other parametrizations, quasinormal mode calculation, construction of waveform with relevant parameters, calculation of SNR and errors, plots).

+*These notebooks make use of the computer algebra package [xAct](http://www.xact.es/index.html), so their correct evaluation requires the prior installation of xAct.
+[Installation files](http://www.xact.es/download.html) are freely available together with [extensive documentation](http://www.xact.es/documentation.html).*

-*To open any of these notebooks, click on "View Raw" file, select all text (Ctrl A), copy it (Ctrl C), paste it (Ctrl V) into an empty Mathematica page and select "Yes" to interpreting the text.*
+*To open a notebook, click on "View Raw" file, select all text (Ctrl A), copy it (Ctrl C), paste it (Ctrl V) into an empty Mathematica page and select "Yes" to interpreting the text.*